Podcast: Play in new window | Download

 The goal is to have balanced levels of all the hormones and in the correct 28 day rhythm.
 A blood test on a random day is a terrible way for a cycling woman to check functional hormone ratios.

 Unfortunately, many women buy over-the-counter Progesterone cream and use it to excess.
 This is a BAD idea.
 You can become toxic with Progesterone.
-And throw off your ratios even more.
+And throw off your ratios of Estrogen to Progesterone even more.

 When to Take Bioidentical Hormones